Six Seacoast Splash Pads

 0

 Splash pads are a great way for kids to cool off on a hot day.
 They’re also a lot of fun!
-Here on the Seacoast, there are a range of opportunities to get wet and cool down from the heat of summer.
+Here on the Seacoast, there are some great spots to get wet and cool down during the heat of summer.
 Why not make a summer bucket list to hit them all?
-Here are 6 Seacoast splash pad to visit this summer!
+Here are 6 Seacoast splash pads to visit this summer!

 children run thorugh water features on Splash Pad